 A Human Subject means: “A living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information” (Code of Federal Regulations, 45 CFR 46.102f)

 Thirteen members consisting of a total of nine faculty members appointed by the University Senate.
 Faculty positions are staggered, three-year, non-renewable terms (eligible for another term after a one-year hiatus).
 Three faculty are to be selected from each of the following areas: Science/ Math (Biology, Chemistry, Computer Science, Math, and Physics & Engineering).
-Life Sciences (Center for Teaching Excellence, Online Campus, Business & Management, Education & Psychology, Journalism & Communication, Nursing, Physical Education Health & Wellness, Social Work, and Technology).
-Liberal Arts (English, History, Library, Modern Languages, Music, Religion, and Visual Art & Design).
+Life Sciences (Center for Teaching Excellence, Online Campus, Business and Management, Education and Psychology, Journalism and Communication, Nursing, Physical Education, Health, and Wellness, Social Work, and Technology).
+Liberal Arts (English, History, Library, Modern Languages, Music, Religion, and Visual Art and Design).
 Student Association shall appoint one student for a one-year, non-renewable term (recommended that this student be selected from the pool of Southern Scholars), the vice president for Academic Administration, ex officio, Associate Vice President for Budget and Finance, ex officio and the IRB Chair ex officio.

 The ARC will elect a chair and secretary from among its membership.
 The secretary position is for two years, beginning at the time of election.
 The secretary is the chair-elect.
 The chair position is for two years, beginning at the time of appointment as chair, and is non-renewable.